Why each 50-win team will and won't stay hot in the second half

 Reasons for concern: Greg Holland and Jake McGee have been lights-out, but the Rockies need more from Adam Ottavino, Mike Dunn and the rest of their relievers.
 If that doesn't happen, either general manager Jeff Bridich will have to make a trade or Black will have to get creative and work some of his starters into the bullpen mix.

-Charlie Blackmon on the Rockies' recent eight-game losing streak and the impact of Ryan Freeland's no-hit bid before the All-Star break: "He gave us a spark there at the end, and we finished with a series win.
+Charlie Blackmon on the Rockies' recent eight-game losing streak and the impact of Kyle Freeland's no-hit bid before the All-Star break: "He gave us a spark there at the end, and we finished with a series win.
 That kind of shook everybody awake.
 It was like, 'Hey, guys, wake up.
 We're still a good team.'

 "If you look at the numbers, there was no way we could sustain being as bad as we were.
 It was just one of those times where we weren't doing anything right all at the same time.
 I don't expect that to happen going into the second half at all.
 I think we'll regain our form."